-APPENDIX D: PASSWORD/PASSPHRASE STRENGTH PARAMETERS
+1256 APPENDIX D: PASSWORD/PASSPHRASE STRENGTH PARAMETERS

-This appendix provides password and passphrase parameters for use in DAR products to address attacks directly based on the strength of the password or passphrase.
-The information below, describes the factors that provide strength to passwords and passphrases, and sets a minimum standard for use.
+1257 This appendix provides password and passphrase parameters for use in DAR products to address attacks 1258 directly based on the strength of the password or passphrase.
+The information below, describes the

+1259 factors that provide strength to passwords and passphrases, and sets a minimum standard for use.

-Strength
+1260 Strength

-Entropy is used as a measure of strength for passwords and passphrases.
-According to NIST SP 800-63-2, Electronic Authentication Guideline, entropy is a measure of the amount of uncertainty that an attacker faces to determine the value of the secret.
-Entropy is usually stated in bits; for example, an unpredictable password with 10 bits of entropy would have 2^{10} or 1,024 possible combinations.
-The greater the number of possible combinations, the greater the amount of time on average it will take an attacker to find the correct password or passphrase.
+1261 Entropy is used as a measure of strength for passwords and passphrases.
+According to NIST SP 800-63-

+- 1262 2, Electronic Authentication Guideline, entropy is a measure of the amount of uncertainty that an - 1263 attacker faces to determine the value of the secret.
+Entropy is usually stated in bits; for example, an - 1264 unpredictable password with 10 bits of entropy would have 2 or 1,024 possible combinations.
+The - 1265 greater the number of possible combinations, the greater the amount of time on average it will take an - 1266 attacker to find the correct password or passphrase.

-Random vs. User Generated
+1267 Random vs. User Generated

-Passwords and passphrases are required to be randomly generated as of DAR CP version 5.0.
-A randomly generated value has the benefit that it will provide an objective amount of entropy, but can be difficult for a user to remember.
-A user generated value may be easier to remember, but may be predictable, therefore, lowering the entropy calculation reducing the strength of the password or passphrase.
-If random generation is not a workable solution for the mission use case, then a deviation from the DAR CP is required.
-There are many suggested methods for the user generation of passwords; more information on these can be found in NIST SP 800-118, Guide to Enterprise Password Management.
-These methods attempt to reduce the predictability while maintaining length and memorability, but because they are user chosen, they are all still at risk of being predicable.
-If the password or passphrase is predicable, an attacker could try a much shorter list of common or personal values, reducing the average time to find the correct password or passphrase.
-The most effective way to ensure the password or passphrase has an appropriate amount of entropy is by applying random generation.
-The remainder of this appendix addresses random generation.
+1268 Passwords and passphrases are required to be randomly generated as of DAR CP version 5.0.
+A

+- 1269 randomly generated value has the benefit that it will provide an objective amount of entropy, but can - 1270 be difficult for a user to remember.
+A user generated value may be easier to remember, but may be - 1271 predictable, therefore, lowering the entropy calculation reducing the strength of the password or - 1272 passphrase.
+If random generation is not a workable solution for the mission use case, then a deviation - 1273 from the DAR CP is required.
+There are many suggested methods for the user generation of passwords; - 1274 more information on these can be found in NIST SP 800-63B, Digital Identity Guidelines.
+These methods - 1275 attempt to reduce the predictability while maintaining length and memorability, but because they are - 1276 user chosen, they are all still at risk of being predicable.
+If the password or passphrase is predicable, an - 1277 attacker could try a much shorter list of common or personal values, reducing the average time to find - the correct password or passphrase.
+The most effective way to ensure the password or passphrase hasan appropriate amount of entropy is by applying random generation.
+The remainder of this appendix - 1280 addresses random generation. - addresses random generation.

-Randomly Generated Passwords
+1281 Randomly Generated Passwords

-The strength of a password is determined by the character set and the length.
-The character set describes the group of unique characters that may be chosen to create the password, such as numbers, lower case letters, upper case letters, special characters, etc. The length simply describes the number of characters chosen.
+1282 The strength of a password is determined by the character set and the length.
+The character set describes the group of unique characters that may be chosen to create the password, such as numbers, lower case letters, upper case letters, special characters, etc. The length simply describes the number ofcharacters chosen.

-Randomly Generated Passphrases
+1286 Randomly Generated Passphrases

 The strength of a passphrase is determined by the number of words in the passphrase and the number of words in the word list, the pool of unique words that can be chosen for the passphrase.
 The word list can be adjusted by the properties of the words it includes, such as minimum word length, maximum word length, and complexity (includes factors such as the difficulty of the word, capitalization, character substitutions, etc.) per word.
 Each property has a tradeoff between strength and usability.
 A minimum word length of four is recommended to maintain the effectiveness of the passphrase.
 This is based on entropy per word from a word list ranging from 10,000 to 450,000, and entropy per character from a character set of 26.
-This ensures the entropy per set of characters of a given word is greater than the entropy provided from selecting a word from the word list.
+This ensures the entropy per set of characters of a given word is greater than theentropy provided from selecting a word from the word list.

-Multi-Factor Authorization
+1296 Multi-Factor Authentication